Chinese New Year in Singapore

 I know what you’re thinking – how could a minute and seemingly insignificant animal come first?
 Well, in order not to fall behind, the rat had the ox carry him on one condition that he sang for the ox.
 Right when the ox was about to cross the finish line, the rat thereupon slid past, earning himself first place.
 Sometimes, working smart – not hard, wins the day!

-Do you remember that 2023 was the year of the rabbit?
-Now 2024 is the year of the dragon.
+Do you remember that 2024 was the Year of the Dragon?
+2025 was the Year of the Snake and 2026 is the Year of the Horse.

 Since then, Chinese New Year has been celebrated by approximately one-sixth of the world population – with lots of goodies and Chinese New Year songs.
 However, amidst the joy prosperous mood, there might be a deeper story behind the composition of such songs.